Table of Contents

 Versailles Gardens can be visited for free, independently from the Château.
 There are many interesting ways of exploring Versailles Gardens, apart from walking of course!
 Some people do a Versailles Gardens bike tour while the Versailles Gardens Segway Tour is another fun way to explore the Gardens.

 Paris to Versailles day trip is one of the most popular and easy day trips from Paris so crowds are guaranteed.
+You can read here the best way to get to Versailles from Paris.

 TIP: If you are planning to visit both Château de Versailles and Gardens this skip the line 2 hour walking tour will save you both time and money.